-4.36 More formal areas of grassland within the development footprint itself are assumed to be modified grassland, sown with an amenity mix/turfed, and anticipated to only achieve 'poor' condition.

-4.37 In addition, areas of mixed scrub and woodland planting are proposed within the on-site green infrastructure.
+- 4.35 Gardens within the proposed development are assumed to be 'vegetated gardens', as allowed within the Statutory Metric User Guidance.
+Even though gardens are private land and management cannot be secured, they can provide a positive contribution towards net gain, with the metric recognising the lack of securing long term management in its low value scoring of this habitat type14. - 4.36 It is anticipated that the inclusion of native species-rich seed mixes, including flowering lawn for amenity areas and a wetland grassland mix within the SuDS feature, that the grassland within the green infrastructure / public open space will be other neutral grassland.
+The areas designed for more amenity purposes, comprising flowering lawn mix, has been given a 'poor' target condition whilst it is considered that with appropriate long-term management the other areas of other neutral within the areas of green infrastructure can achieve 'moderate' condition. - 4.37 More formal areas of grassland within the development footprint itself are assumed to be modified grassland, sown with an amenity mix/turfed, and anticipated to only achieve 'poor' condition. - 4.38 In addition, areas of mixed scrub and woodland planting are proposed within the on-site green infrastructure.
 With appropriate species mixes and appropriate long-term management, it is anticipated that the areas of woodland could achieve 'moderate' condition, whilst the majority of the scrub can achieve 'good' condition.
-The small area of scrub on the eastern boundary which lies adjacent to the development footprint has been given a more precautionary target condition of 'moderate'.

-4.38 The proposals will result in the removal of much of hedgerow H1 from along the northern site boundary.
-New species -rich hedgerows and associated ditches are proposed to be created along the northern boundary which will replace the lost section, whilst additional native hedgerows are proposed at the development footprint edge and safeguarded land boundary.

-4.39 It is furthermore considered that the retained section of hedgerow H4 can be enhanced to 'good' condition through replacing the adjacent on-site arable with mixed scrub.
+The small area of scrub on the eastern boundary which lies adjacent to the development footprint has been given a more precautionary target condition of 'moderate'. - 4.39 The proposals will result in the removal of much of hedgerow H1 from along the northern site boundary.
+New species-rich hedgerows and associated ditches are proposed to be created along the northern boundary which will replace the lost section, whilst additional native hedgerows are proposed at the development footprint edge and safeguarded land boundary. - 4.40 It is furthermore considered that the retained section of hedgerow H4 can be enhanced to 'good' condition through replacing the adjacent on-site arable with mixed scrub.